mgoellnitz/trackdown/README.md

 when using TrackDown with the issue collection file at a different location.
 Automatic commit and push (see below) will be switched off in the latter case.

-This creates a (git or hg ignored) link issues.md in the root directory of your project pointing to the issue collection file and it will configure a post-commit hook for [GIT][git] or a commit hook for [Mercurial][hg] respectively.
+This creates (git or hg ignored) links `issues.md` and `roadmap.md` in the root directory of your project pointing to the issue collection file and the roadmap.
+Additionally it will configure a post-commit hook for [GIT][git] or a commit hook for [Mercurial][hg] respectively.

-After this step you can edit the issue collection file following the format mentioned here.
+After this step you can edit the issue collection file following the format mentioned above.

 # Commands in the Commit Messages

-To support automatic reading of commit messages and modifying the issues collection alongside you work.
+To support automatic reading of commit messages and modifying the issue collection alongside you work.

 When using [GIT][git], TrackDown relies on an implementation, which is capable